brunodrugowick/lists/README.md

 # Lists

-No cmplicated setup for a simple self-hosteable lists app.
+No complicated setup for a simple self-hosteable lists app.

+> _IMPORTANT_: This is now officially a playground for Thymeleaf with HTMX.
+It's a mess, but it's fine.

 ## Development Quick Start